AghaDurrani/it_Girls/README.md

 ### 2.2.
 Deploy to AWS K8s

-To deploy the project to ECB's Shared K8s Cluster and obtain a `.tadnet.net` URL, trigger the stages/jobs described below via GitLab.
+To deploy the project to ECB's Shared K8s Cluster and obtain a `.tadnet.net` URL, trigger the stages/jobs described below via GitLab.<br>
 Note that every job needs to be triggered manually, as it is not necessary or sensible to run each job for every commit.

 Stage `build`: